Listening in!

 Who are we?

 Listening In! is and initiative by West Chester residents Karen Dekker and Heidi Lee.
-A violinist and music history professor, they are dedicated to bringing world-class musicians and diverse repertoire in special venues in the borough of West Chester.
+A violinist and music history professor, they are dedicated to bringing world-class musicians and diverse repertoire to special venues in the borough of West Chester.
 Their mission is to bring people together and connect the community, while providing a source of inspiration and enjoyment in two separate, free-of-charge concerts:

 • one daytime performance for families with children between 2 and 12 years old